Honghan/NapEasy/README.md

+# NapEasy
-# Automated PDF highlighting tool to support faster curation of case studies and reviews on Parkinson's and Alzheimer's disease
+NapEasy is an automated PDF highlighting tool to support faster curation of case studies and reviews on Parkinson's and Alzheimer's disease

 ## Prerequisite
-Follow this [wiki page](https://github.com/Honghan/psychometric_neuroatonomy/wiki) to install required libraries
+Follow this [wiki page](https://github.com/Honghan/NapEasy/wiki) to install required libraries

 ## Usages
 The functionalities are separated into three parts so that users might pick up the needed functionality or combination of functionailites according to their own situation.